zplata/ios-cats-wall-art/README.md

 ## Rive File

-You can find the Rive asset used in this project in the Rive Community.
+You can find the Rive asset used in this project in the Rive Community: https://rive.app/community/7106-13622-cat-wall/